SPAAM-community/AncientMetagenomeDir/ancient-pathogen/README.md

   - period of occupation of site
   - via coin or historical records
 - Radiocarbon dates
   - Uncalibrated dates are preferred, but if only calibrated reported can be used

+- Missing value: `NA`

 ## sample_age_doi